 The roast should be placed on a rack set inside a large roasting pan.
 If using a foil roasting pan, place it on a rimmed baking sheet for increased stability.
 To allow for proper heat circulation, choose a roasting pan/rimmed baking sheet that does not completely cover the natural gas barbecue grid.
 There should be at least 2 inches of space on all sides between the roasting pan/rimmed baking sheet and edges of the grid.

 Since the time required to cook a large roast may vary due to weather conditions and barbecue model variations, an accurate meat thermometer is essential for determining the degree of doneness.

 If desired, wood chips, such as mesquite or hickory, may be used to add a smoky flavour to the roast.
 Wood chips should be soaked in water before using.
 This produces a flavourful moist smoke and prevents the wood chips from burning up too quickly.

 Prior to cooking the roast, check first to make sure that the roast, when placed on the rack in the roasting pan, will fit on the natural gas barbecue grid when the lid is down.
-There should be at least 1 inch (2.5 cm) of space between top of roast and barbecue lid.
+There should be at least 1 inch of space between the top of the roast and barbecue lid.

 If using wood chips, soak chips in water for at least 30 minutes; drain thoroughly.
-When cooking, use 1 cup (250 mL) soaked chips at a time.
+When cooking, use 1 cup soaked chips at a time.
 Replace as necessary.

-The ATCO Blue Flame Kitchen used a total of 3 cups (750 mL) mesquite wood chips.
+The ATCO Blue Flame Kitchen used a total of 3 cups mesquite wood chips.

 Allow roast to stand at room temperature for 30 minutes prior to cooking.
 If desired, season roast with a rub mixture prior to standing.